peffis/edocker.mk/README.md

 ```
 $ make docker_image
 ```
+The resulting docker image, if the build is successful, will be named &lt;proj&gt;, where &lt;proj&gt; is how you named your release in your relx.config.
+The image will be tagged with the version you have in your .app.src in your erlang src folder.

 ## Adding extra packages to the build machine
 Suppose you know that your erlang build will require some extra deb-package.
 In order to add this extra package to the build machine you include it with the EXTRA_PACKAGES variable.
 Example: